fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 ### Publishing by providers: Self hosting metadata
 #### Secondary benefit:  organic search benefits

+_Authority, Relevance and Trust_

 The approach has benefit beyond EarthCube's goals.
 It is an approach leveraging standards based approaches to organization description.
 It's arguably both a metadata publishing and outreach activity.

 It is a path to address "semantic search optimization" for organizations.

-This secondary benefit has not been assessed
+This secondary benefit has not been assessed.

 ---
 # Effort required by Providers